 |CS4993||Honours Project||6 ch [W]|

 The student submits a detailed proposal, schedule, progress reports and written report to the thesis coordinator with the supervisor's approval.
-A seminar is required.
-Planning of the thesis is done in the term prior to completion.
+A formal presentation of the thesis is required.
+Planning of the thesis is done in the term prior to the beginning of the term.
 Detailed guidelines are available from the Department.

 |CS4998||Directed Studies in Applied Computer Science||4 ch (3S)|

 This course permits students and faculty to explore inter-disciplinary areas of research in relation with computers in Arts, Science, and Business programs.
 In some cases, the faculty members will offer directed studies to groups of students.
 In other instances, individual students will seek this course on a one-on-one basis.

 Prerequisites: Approval of the CS department and at least 90 ch completed.
 Recommended that students have taken a first‐ or second‐year course in CS or IT.

 |CS4999||Directed Studies in Computer Science||4 ch (3S)|